AG0GYL/1800_202610_DTC02/README.md

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
+- Venue data and images are used for demonstration purposes only and do not represent real businesses, their owners, or affiliates.
+- Icons sourced from SVG Repo.
+Images are the property of their respective owners and are used here solely for educational/demonstration purposes.
 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- Icons sourced from [svgrepo](https://www.svgrepo.com) and images whoever owns them....

 ---